DrakeDamon/rental_signals/README.md

 # Tampa Rent Signals Data Pipeline

-A comprehensive data engineering pipeline for collecting, processing, and analyzing rental market data from multiple sources.
-The system integrates data from Zillow, ApartmentList, and Federal Reserve Economic Data (FRED) into a production-ready Snowflake data warehouse.
+A modern, production-ready data engineering pipeline for collecting, processing, and analyzing rental market data from multiple sources.
+The system integrates data from Zillow, ApartmentList, and Federal Reserve Economic Data (FRED) using **dbt Core**, **Great Expectations**, and **Dagster** with Snowflake as the cloud data warehouse.

 ## 🏗️ Architecture Overview